-‘The Young And The Restless’ Spoilers For Mon., May 21: Jack’s Stunning Waking Nightmare
+‘The Young And The Restless’ Spoilers For Monday, May 21: Jack’s Stunning Waking Nightmare

 Unfortunately, Neil also drops the bad news that he left Jack alone with the pain pills.
 Ashley and Billy explode in anger when they hear this unexpected news.

 Meanwhile, Jack awakes from a nightmare where Dina (Marla Adams) finally reveals the shocking secret about his father that she’s managed to keep all these decades.
-He couldn’t take it when she said that Victor Newman (Eric Braeden), Jack’s nemesis, is actually his father!
-What?
+He couldn’t take it when she said that Victor Newman (Eric Braeden), Jack’s nemesis, is actually his father.
 Even the mere thought of something so horrifying drives Jack to seriously consider taking the pills and falling all the way off the wagon.

 Meanwhile, Shauna (Camryn Hamm) returns to Devon (Bryton James) and Hilary’s (Mishael Morgan) lives.
 Although Shauna is back on track in school, she appears to be having boy troubles.
 In fact, she’s not planning to go to prom.
 Of course, something could be sparking with Shauna and Charlie (Noah Alexander Gerry).

 Finally, Mariah (Camryn Grimes) gets a major shock when she accidentally walks in on Nick (Joshua Morrow) and Sharon (Sharon Case).
-Never one to beat around the bush, she asks them tough questions that get them discussing why things will end up being different for them this time.
+Never one to beat around the bush, she asks them tough questions that get them discussing why things will end up being different this time.

 Next week on #YR, Dina makes a startling revelation and sparks fly between Hilary and Devon. pic.twitter.com/elnaxaMW12